 Calisto quickly gets over the loss of his servants, and on the next night returns –as agreed– to the garden, this time with a ladder to scale the walls.
 He seduces Melibea, and then –in the original 16-act version– falls to his death from the ladder as he leaves the tryst.
 Melibea, distraught and unable to live without him, confesses to her father, Pleberio, before committing suicide by throwing herself from a tower.
 The work ends with Pleberio’s lament on the desolation of life, which he must now face alone.

-In the expanded 21-act version, Calisto and Melibea continue meeting secretly for a month.
+In the expanded and final 21-act version, Calisto and Melibea continue meeting secretly for a month.
 The death of Sempronio and Parmeno, however, has angered their lovers, Areúsa and her companion Elicia.
 Areúsa and Elicia blame Calisto and Melibea for their loss and arrange with a soldier, Centurio, to whip or kill Calisto.
 In this way, Melibea will be left to weep for Calisto, just as they have wept for their dead lovers.
 That night, while Calisto is with Melibea, he hears a scuffle and shouting outside the walls of Melibea’s garden.
 Centurio’s thugs have arrived and Calisto, concerned about his two servants (who are keeping watch), rushes over the wall and falls to his death off the ladder.
 The tale concludes as before, with Melibea’s suicide and Pleberio’s lament.